XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is NBDB regulated in CA?

 Yes, NBDB is fully regulated in Canada as a division of National Bank of Canada.
-It is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF), which protects eligible client accounts in case of insolvency.
+It is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund (CIPF), providing security and compliance with all relevant Canadian financial regulations.

 What is the minimum deposit on NBDB?